Certora/Documentation/docs/cvl/statements.md

 ### Conclusion

 Havoc statements play a critical role in making CVL specifications more expressive and capable of handling uncertainty.
-When used judiciously, they enhance the modeling of various contract scenarios, making verification more robust and comprehensive.
-Understanding two-state contexts (`@old` and `@new`) and the `havoc assuming` construct is essential for harnessing the full power of havoc statements in CVL.
+They widen the coverage of possible contract behaviors making verification more robust and comprehensive.
+Understanding two-state contexts (`@old` and `@new`) and the `havoc assuming` construct is useful for harnessing the full power of CVL, in particular when combined with ghosts.

 (control-flow)=
 ## Solidity-like Statements